albfan/BreakPts/README.md

     :BPScripts (Show debuggeable scripts on RemoteServer)
     :BPPoints (Show defined breakpoints on RemoteServer)

+Once on debugging you can use:

+    :BPDLocals (Variables and arguments to functions)
+    :BPDBacktrace (Call stack to debugging point)

 I have fix/tweak/evolve a lot of vim plugins thanks to this great plugin.

 ## Requirements